History of the Los Angeles Dodgers: 2017–2018: back-to-back World Series defeats

-2019 season: Dodgers set the franchise record for wins
+2019: Dodgers set the franchise record for wins, upset by Washington

-In the 2018–2019 off-season, the Dodgers lost GM Farhan Zaidi, who took the president of baseball operations job for the San Francisco Giants, while third base coach Chris Woodward was hired to manage the Texas Rangers.
+In the 2018–2019 off-season, the Dodgers lost general manager Farhan Zaidi, who took the president of baseball operations job for the San Francisco Giants, while third base coach Chris Woodward was hired to manage the Texas Rangers.
 This marked the second straight year Los Angeles lost a significant member of the front office and coaching staff.
 Jeff Kingston was hired from Seattle as Assistant GM to replace Zaidi.
 Long time fan favorite Yasiel Puig was traded along with Matt Kemp, Kyle Farmer, Alex Wood and Homer Bailey for prospects Jeter Downs and Josiah Gray, to open up playing time for younger players such as Alex Verdugo, Will Smith and Julio Urias, and also to reduce payroll to avoid MLB's competitive balance tax.

 Following a July 3, 2019 walk-off home run from Cody Bellinger, the Dodgers set a franchise and major league record for most consecutive walk-offs with 5.
 A few weeks earlier, they also became the first team to have three consecutive walk-offs from rookies – Matt Beaty, Alex Verdugo and Will Smith.
 For the third straight year they broke the Dodgers record for home runs in a season.
 Additionally, on September 4, they broke the National League record for most home runs in a season with 250th homer (breaking the old mark set by the 2000 Houston Astros).
 For the second straight season, Los Angeles led the NL in runs scored and lowest runs allowed.

 The Dodgers clinched the NL West for the 7th consecutive season on September 10 on the road against the Baltimore Orioles.
 It was the earliest the Dodgers had ever clinched a division in team history.
 They finished the regular season with a record of 106–56, breaking the franchise records for wins in a season, previously held by the 1953 Brooklyn Dodgers.
 However, they suffered an upset loss to the Washington Nationals in the 2019 NLDS.
 Cody Bellinger – with a .305/.406/.629 slashline and superb defense in centerfield and first base – was awarded the National League MVP.